law-dwg/LSQR-CUDA/README.md

 ## Overview
 LSQR-CUDA is written by Lawrence Ayers under the supervision of Stefan Guthe of the [GRIS](https://www.informatik.tu-darmstadt.de/gris/startseite_1/team/index.de.jsp) institute at the Technische Universität Darmstadt.
 It is a CUDA port of the LSQR algorithm of Chris Paige and Michael Saunders

-The goal of this work was to accelerate the computation time of the well-known [LSQR](https://web.stanford.edu/group/SOL/software/lsqr/) algorithm using a CUDA capable GPGPU.
+The goal of this work was to accelerate the computation time of the well-known [LSQR](https://web.stanford.edu/group/SOL/software/lsqr/) algorithm using a CUDA-capable GPGPU.

 The LSQR algorithm is an iterative method used to find the solution x for either of the following problems:
 * ```Ax=b```
 * ```min(||Ax-b||)```

-where A is a large, often sparse, square or rectangular matrix, and b is a vector of size #A-rows.
+where A is a large, often sparse, square or rectangular matrix, and b is a vector of size A_ROWS.

 LSQR was first authored by Chris Paige and Michael Saunders in their publication [here](https://web.stanford.edu/group/SOL/software/lsqr/lsqr-toms82a.pdf), and has since been widely used for various applications.